 Nader Engheta Receives Balthasar van der Pol Gold Medal

 Nader Engheta, H. Nedwill Ramsey Professor of Electrical and Systems Engineering, is the recipient of the Balthasar van der Pol Gold Medal from the International Union of Radio Science (URSI) for "groundbreaking contributions and innovations in electromagnetic theory and applications of composite materials, metamaterials and nanoscale optics, bio-inspired imaging and sensing, and material-based optical nanocircuitry."
+He receiveds the award at a ceremony held in Beijing, China on August 17, 2014.

 The van der Pol Gold Medal is one of the highest awards URSI gives and is awarded only once every three years.
 The Medal is awarded to outstanding scientists for career achievements with evidence of significant contributions within the most recent six-year period.
 The award honors the memory of Balthasar van der Pol, a physicist who was closely associated with URSI for many years.